MaxSAT Resolution and Subcube Sums: Defining the Proof Systems

 \subsection{The \SSC\ proof system}

 The \SSC\ proof system is a static proof system.
-For an unsatisfiable CNF formula $F$, a \SSC\ proof is a multi-set $G$ of sub-cubes (or terms, or conjunctions of literals) satisfying $ \viol_F \equiv 1 + \viol_G$.
-The size of the proof is the number of sub-cubes in $G$, and the width of the proof is the maximum number of literals in a single term in $G$.
+For an unsatisfiable CNF formula $F$ (over variable set $X$), a \SSC\ proof is a multi-set $G$ of clauses (or subcubes) over $X$ satisfying $ \viol_F (\alpha) = 1 + \viol_G (\alpha)$ for all assignments $\alpha \in \langle X \rangle$.
+The combinatorial size of the proof is the number of clauses in $G$ (counting with multiplicity), and the width of the proof is the width of $G$.

 Stated in this form, \SSC\ may not be a proof system in the sense of Cook-Reckhow \cite{CR-JSL79}, since proofs may not be polynomial-time verifiable.
-However, as we discuss below, proofs are verifiable in randomized polynomial-time, and for a related size measure, they are also polynomial-time-verifiable deterministically.
+However, proofs in $\SSC$ can be verified in randomized polynomial time.
+To see this, we consider an arithmetization of $\SSC$ proofs.